mj1111999/Multiple-Regression-Analysis/README.md

 # Multiple-Regression-Analysis

 Abstract—This research paper discusses about house price prediction using multiple linear regression.
 The dataset that was analysed on houses at King County, Seattle for year 2014-2015.
 The steps that were involved in analysis are dataset description, descriptive statistics, preprocessing, Model Review Selection and prediction.
 Index Terms—Multiple linear regression, preprocessing, de- scriptive statistics, preprocessing, model and prediction.

 I. AIM AND OBJECTIVE

-The aim of this project is to use descriptive statistics and utilize multiple linear regression model to find how price of the house holds on multiple dependent variables.
+This project aims to use descriptive statistics and utilize multiple linear regression model to find how price of the house holds on multiple dependent variables.
 The reason for evaluating descriptive statistics are to find basic information of the variables in the dataset and to find connection between the variables.
 A straight line is used to assess the relationship between a quantitative dependent variable and two or more independent variables in a regression model called multiple linear regres- sion.[1]

 The expression for multiple linear regression is:
 Y =β0 +β1 ∗b1 +β2 ∗b2 +β3 ∗b3 +...+βp ∗bp (1) The above expression is implemented using R programming.

 II.
 DATASET DESCRIPTION AND ITS VARIABLES

 The dataset provided was ”kc-house-data.csv”.
 This file contains 21,613 rows and 21 columns(also known as feature variables).
 In this dataset, it contains one single dependent variable known as price and 20 other variables as the inde- pendent variables.
 [2]
 The description of of the given dataset is as follows:
 • id - House’s identification number